sayan-hi/zkp-credential-framework/docs/architecture.md

    <img src="./images/centralized_identity.png" width="600"/>
 </p>

-**PROBLEMS**
+### Problems

-  - Single point of failure - one breach exposes ALL
+  - **Single point of failure:** A single breach can expose all user data
-  - IdP sees ALL your activity across every service
+  - **Global visibility:** Identity providers can observe user activity across services
-  - Provider can link all your sessions over time
+  - **Session linkability:** User sessions can be correlated over time
-  - Trust concentration in one corporate entity
+  - **Trust concentration:** Control is centralized in a single authority
-  - IdP can be coerced by governments/courts
+  - **Coercion risk:** Providers may be compelled by governments or courts
-  - Vendor lock-in & service discontinuation risk
+  - **Vendor lock-in:** Dependence on a single provider introduces long-term risk

 ---